EIP in a Nutshell

 Going Old School

-The electronic ballot processed above is the fastest, most resource effective, most accurate, most likely cheapest, and least error-prone process anywhere in the world today.
-The second best alternative is to use the tried-and-true approach of hand counted paper ballots.
+Those who have studied the protocol in detail believe the electronic ballot processed above is the fastest, most resource effective, most accurate, most likely cheapest, and least error-prone process anywhere in the world today.
+Another EIP alternative is to augment the tried-and-true approach of hand counted paper ballots.
 That process looks like this:

-2. Somebody makes sure you are eligible to vote.
-Once that is established, you are escorted over to a ballot issuance table where you are issued a ballot with a VTN attached.
+- Somebody makes sure you are eligible to vote.
+Once that is established, you are escorted over to a ballot issuance table where you are randomly and anonymously issued a marked ballot (a ballot with a BAM attached).

-4. Return your completed ballot to a registrar where it is placed in a queue for the teller committee to count and you are done.
-Now you can use the VTN to locate your physical ballot should you ever wish to.
+- Return your completed ballot to a registrar where it is placed in a queue for the teller committee to count and you are done.
+Now you can use the BAM to locate your physical ballot should you ever wish to.

 Note: Using hand counts, election results are never available immediately, only after the teller committee has completed their count.
 This can take some time, and it doesn’t scale well.
 However some people prefer to use this method, regardless.
-That’s fine.
+That’s fine, provided the ballot is marked and distributed as described above.
+Perhaps that approach is the best of both worlds?
+You decide.

 Discussion

 Let’s dig into this process a little deeper.
 Suppose after you voted, you wanted to be able to look up your ballot to make sure that the candidates or issues you voted on are accurate.
+Basically, you want to perform a self-audit of the election all on your own.
 How would you go about doing that?

 Now you can look up your ballot to see that the values haven’t changed and you can download the entire election and count the votes yourself.